ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 - What were some strengths/weaknesses of working with spreadsheets?

-    The strength of working with paper is that it is convenient to draw graph and illustrate ideas on paper.
+    The strength of working with spreadsheets is that modifying computing results can be really simple and fast.

-    The weakness of paper is that modifying written answers and performing computations can be troublesome.
+    The weakness of spreadsheets is that it can be troublesome to plot graphs based on clock signals.

-- ddd
+- How might you approach this task using other tools available to you?

+    I might choose to use online drawing website or eletronic tools like iPad to draw the timing graphs.
+[Online timing graph drawing tool](https://wavedrom.com/) can also be so helpful.

 ## 4.0 HELLO, BLINKENLIGHT